 What Skills Should an HR Manager Have?

 HR Managers oversee all the employee related operations of a company.
-It is a diverse role, and requires a mix of the following skills:
+It is a diverse role, and requires a mix of communication skills, high emotional IQ, problem-solving and leadership ability.

 HR Manager Functions